 No, this is not about a Presidential fight.
 It’s not comical or satirical either.
-The stuff below is pretty serious, as serious as Vetaal riding on king Vikram, telling different stories every single day with the concluding nightmare unchanged.
+The stuff below is pretty severe, as dangerous as Vetaal riding on king Vikram, telling different stories every single day with the concluding nightmare unchanged.
 I wonder how the mythical King Vikram would have behaved if he had a wife reminding him constantly about this ghost of the past.
-Come on, he was bearing the burden!
+Come on; he was bearing the burden!
 He should know it himself.

-What hurts in my story is that I got banished from the Garden without a single bite into the sinful apple.
+What hurts in my story is that I got banished from the Garden without a single bite into the bad apple.
 Yes, I met a woman without my wife’s knowledge.
 Yes, I spent a night with that woman, in the same room and yes, I made the mistake of sending my talkative, trusted office driver to drop the lady at the airport.
-And, no, to disappoint you, spending a night in the same room with a lady does not always translate to a night of physical indulgence, though, I must admit, my intention was such.
+And, no, to disappoint you, spending a night in the same room with a lady does not always translate to a night of physical indulgence, though my intention was such.
 The lady was not sure and I, despite however I might come across, have always been a gentleman.

 Related reading: It had all started with innocuous flirting on WhatsApp

 With the uncanny sense that women frequently display, my wife had gauged a gap in my story of absence for 36 hours from home in Kolkata.
 Jamshedpur was a good alibi.
 My trips there had been frequent then.

 My story would have sailed smoothly had I been more confident in my narration and articulated my tones and tenor like a veteran philanderer.
 What nailed me was that I did not look into her eyes while detailing my last-minute rush to catch the Shatabdi Express at Jamshedpur Station.

 She quickly understood that the subsequent stories of a delayed train and my staying near the station due to unavailability of a cooperative cab so late at night did not entirely fall into place.